Ha5hBr0wn/Kibisis.jl/README.md

 ```

 ## Advanced Usage
 By default the size of an item in the set is 1.
-However you can customize that behavior by adding a method to `Pandora.item_size(x)` for your type of element.
+However you can customize that behavior by adding a method to `Kibisis.item_size(x)` for your type of element.
 The method should take in the item and return a `Float64` object corresponding to its size.

 ```
-using Pandora
+using Kibisis

-Pandora.item_size(x::Int64) = convert(Float64, x)
+Kibisis.item_size(x::Int64) = convert(Float64, x)

-lru = Pandora.LRUSet{Int64}(3) # Creates an LRUSet with capacity 3
+lru = Kibisis.LRUSet{Int64}(3) # Creates an LRUSet with capacity 3

-Pandora.pushpop!(lru, 1)
+Kibisis.pushpop!(lru, 1)
-popped_items = Pandora.pushpop!(lru, 4)
+popped_items = Kibisis.pushpop!(lru, 4)

 popped_items == [1, 4] # true
 ```